harness/developer-hub/docs/platform/13_Templates/add-a-stage-template.md

    Harness Services represent your microservices or applications logically.
 You can propagate the same service to as many stages as you need.

    **Use Runtime Inputs instead of variable expressions:** when you want to template settings in a stage or step template, use [Runtime Inputs](../20_References/runtime-inputs.md) instead of variable expressions.
-When Harness tries to resolve variable expressions to specific Stage-level settings using fully-qualified names, it can cause issues at runtime.
-Every pipeline where the Stage or step template is inserted must use the same names for fully-qualified name references to operate.
+When Harness tries to resolve variable expressions to specific stage-level settings using fully-qualified names, it can cause issues at runtime.
+Every pipeline where the stage or step template is inserted must use the same names for fully-qualified name references to operate.
 With runtime inputs, you can supply values for a setting at deployment runtime.
 In **Deployment Type**, Kubernetes is selected by default. **Deployment Type** defines how your Service will be deployed.

 6. Select **Next**.